wp-plugins/thecartpress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.3.6.2 =
+* Removed two deprecated functions
+* New Setting: allow/avoid to send purchase email to customer and merchant (first email)
+* New filters: adding attachments to customer/merchant emails
+* Taxonomy tree: fix bug for dropdown mode with more than one taxonomy widgets on screen

 = 1.3.6.1 =
 * Units: Quadratic meter
 * Custom taxonmy api improvements